Chicken Salad with Hearts of Palm

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This low-glycemic and low-carb Chicken Salad with Mustard, Hearts of Palm, and Olives is great for any phase of the South Beach Diet or many other low-carb eating plans.
-With mustard that doesn’t contain sugar, this salad can also be good for Paleo or Whole 30 eating plans, and it’s gluten-free.
+This Chicken Salad with Hearts of Palm is great for low-carb and Keto diets, and for any phase of the original South Beach Diet.
+With mustard that doesn’t contain sugar, this salad can also be good for Paleo, and it’s gluten-free and dairy-free.